Sudhansh6/Stock-Analysis/README.md

 # Stock Markets
 The stock market is a place where market participants can access any publicly listed company and trade from their point of view, as long as there are other participants who have an opposing point of view.

-The basic principal of a stock price goes like this - If the company is expected to do well (valuation of company will increase) then the trader will buy those stocks and he/she will sell them in the other case.*If the company is expected to do well then traders will buy stocks for higher prices too and the stock prices go up*
+The basic principle of a stock price goes like this - If the company is expected to do well (valuation of company will increase) then the trader will buy those stocks and he/she will sell them in the other case.*If the company is expected to do well then traders will buy stocks for higher prices too and the stock prices go up*

 You have to visit a broker to trade.
 Suppose you are buying stocks, you convey the same to the broker.
 Before your broker transmits this order to the exchange he needs to ensure you have sufficient money to buy these shares.
 If yes, then this order ticket hits the stock exchange.
 Once the order hits the market the stock exchange (through their order matching algorithm) tries to find a seller who is willing to sell you.Once the trade is executed, the shares will be electronically credited to your DEMAT account.
 Likewise the shares will be electronically debited from the sellers DEMAT account.